-Army has an ‘arbitrary’ towards promoting women officers, says Supreme Court
+Army has an ‘arbitrary’ attitude towards promoting women officers, says Supreme Court

 They also alleged discrimination as the SB-3 was convened for male officers and those much junior in seniority to the women officers were getting empaneled.

-At Friday’s hearing, Senior Advocate Huzefa Ahmadi and Senior Advocate V Mohana, representing women officers, asserted that the entire profile of women should be considered for Permanent Commission.
+At Friday’s hearing, Senior Advocate Huzefa Ahmadi and Senior Advocate V Mohana, representing women officers, asserted that the entire profile of women should be considered for permanent commissions.

-Attorney General Venkatramani and Senior Advocate Colonel R Balasubramanium, representing the Union defence ministry, relied on the policy framework and the Supreme Court’s March 2021 order that had laid common benchmarks for men and women short service commission officers to be considered for Permanent Commission, reported the Hindustan Times.
+Attorney General Venkatramani and Senior Advocate Colonel R Balasubramanium, representing the Union defence ministry, relied on the policy framework and the Supreme Court’s March 2021 order that had laid common benchmarks for men and women short service commission officers to be considered for permanent commissions, reported the Hindustan Times.

 The court, however, said: “The cutoff was applied arbitrarily in the present case to ostensibly equate the women officers to their male counterparts.”